somya15shekhar/Heart-Failure-Detection-Python/README.md

 This project uses Exploratory Data Analysis (EDA) to detect the risk of heart disease based on various health factors.

-## Project Overview

-In this project, the goal was to identify key risk factors for heart disease (such as high cholesterol, age, and high blood pressure) and develop a model to predict the likelihood of heart disease occurrence.

 ## Key Steps Involved

 1. **Exploratory Data Analysis (EDA)**: